phonowell/genshin-impact-script/doc/en/tactic.md

 - sword <br> All sword characters

-For most characters, setting it like this is always correct:
+For most characters, this is the correct setting:

 ```ini
 [all]